qodeninja/profman/README.md

     -   `base_pref.json`: Your master preferences file.
 Edit this to define the settings you want to apply to your profiles.
     -   `bookmarks.json`: Your master bookmarks file.
 Used by the `--bookmarks` command.
     -   `menu_patch.json`: Your master context menu file.
 Used by the `--menus` command.

-    **Customizing the Base Template**:
+    Once these master files are in place, ProfMan will not attempt to recreate or overwrite them.
+This is useful especially when you have customized master files you want to use instead.

+    **Local Override**:
-    To maintain your own starting template for preferences without modifying the `skel` directory, you can create a file named `local.base_pref.json` in the same directory as the script.
+    To maintain your own starting skel template for preferences without modifying the `skel` directory, you can create a file named `local.base_pref.json` in the same directory as the script.
 If this file exists when `base_pref.json` is being created for the first time, it will be used as the source instead of the default `skel/base_pref.skel.json`.

-    **Customization Hack**:
-    Currently Bookmarks and Menus dont allow for a local override (yet).
-But if you absolutely need to configure these for your needs just make a backup of the /skel directory and update the skel files as needed.
-The skel files are there to be non-deletable files, so its important to keepup a backup of your last known working copies in case something goes amiss.

-> **IMPORTANT**: Always ensure Vivaldi is completely closed before running any commands that modify profile data.
+    **Bookmark/Menu Prefs**:
+    Since Bookmarks and ContextMenu preferences use brute-force copy, there really isn't a need to override them since you can just add your own bookmarks.json and menu_patch.json to the project directory.

 ## Command Reference

 ![ Help Usage ](imgs/cmds.png)

 ### Profile Selection

+> **IMPORTANT**: Always ensure Vivaldi is completely closed before running any commands that modify profile data.

 All commands that operate on a profile require the `--profile` argument.